Nursing Home Abuse & Neglect Attorneys

 Serving Clients Throughout Hickory, Charlotte & Columbia

 Like our children, many in our elderly population need our help to make sure they are properly cared for.
 There are many levels of care for elderly adults.
-A lower level many include something such as all-inclusive apartment living.
-This type of facility would likely offer a step up to what is typically called assisted living, where the resident maintains some autonomy, but has an increased level of supervision and care.
+A lower level may include something such as all-inclusive apartment living.
+This type of facility would likely offer a step up to what is typically called assisted living, where the resident maintains some autonomy but has an increased level of supervision and care.
 At the far end of the spectrum is long-term nursing home care.
 The population of the long-term nursing home generally consists of chronically ill elderly who have little to no choice in going into such a facility.
 As a result, these patients are the most vulnerable of all medically needy groups in that they have little to no voice in their care.

 Nursing Home Life

-Unlike acute care hospitals, which are often not for profit organizations, nursing homes are typically for profit, private institutions.
+Unlike acute care hospitals, which are often not for profit organizations, nursing homes are typically for-profit, private institutions.
 The evolution of nursing homes makes the reasoning for this obvious.
 Nursing homes sprang up from “mom and pop” operations wherein boarding homes were operated to care for elderly patients.
 This created a market that is largely for-profit.

 Most nursing home residents suffer from chronic (long-term) problems rather than acute (immediate, but temporary) problems.
 The obvious problem with nursing home care, therefore, becomes a longer length of time within the facility and a continuing need for constant care.
 Many nursing home residents also require assistance in performing the daily living activities that most of us take for granted, such as dressing, bathing, and toileting.
 For many of these residents, an unaided trip to the bathroom could easily cause a fatal fall.

 The nursing home population typically does not have a direct line of communication outside of the nursing home.
 Residents often suffer from mental infirmities which limit their ability to communicate, are often medicated, which limits their pain level and awareness.
 As a result, residents typically go unrepresented, enabling the neglect or abuse to continue.
-In these situations, family members are the best watchdogs of a nursing home patient’s wellbeing, security, and rights.
+In these situations, family members are the best watchdogs of a nursing home patient’s well-being, security, and rights.

 Regulations & Expected Level of Care